skynav/ttt/README.md

  * Notify (or warn) if computed color and computed background color are low contrast.
  * Notify (or warn) if style property specified on content element that cannot apply to any content element, e.g., extent, opacity, origin.
  * Notify (or warn) if style property specified on content element that is initial value and is not overriding an inherited value.
+ * Notify (or warn) if redundant style IDREF is used twice in a row in style attribute.